What are the chances you could be involved in an accident in Ohio?

 While this might give more cause for alarm, there are a variety of factors that affect your risk of a collision.
 Factors such as how long you have been driving and your skill level play a big part in your chances of becoming involved in an accident.
 How distracted you are when you drive also plays a big role in your risk level.
 It’s no surprise that people who engage in behaviors such as texting and driving, eating, or putting on makeup are at a much higher risk for being involved in a collision.
 Where your live makes a difference not only in your chances of an accident but in some cases your insurance rates.
 You are more likely to be involved in an accident in a major city than you are in a rural town.
 If you’ve ever moved from a rural town to a big city, then you might have noticed a change in your insurance rates in order to account for the increase in risk.

 The risk of collision is one we take whenever we get in a car.
 Making sure that you are driving distraction free can help you be aware of your surroundings and keep your accident risk to a minimum.
 If you have been involved in an accident, it is wise to consider seeking the help of a knowledgeable attorney in order to determine what your next steps are.
-The attorneys at Tompkins, Selph & Associates have experience in a variety of practice areas and can work with you to navigate the resolution of your claim and to get you the best resolution possible.
+Our attorneys have experience in a variety of practice areas and can work with you to navigate the resolution of your claim and to get you the best resolution possible.

 Don’t wait – call us now!